foxcpp/maddy/README.md

 ## License

-The code is under MIT license.
-See [LICENSE](LICENSE) for more information.
+Maddy Mail Server is published under the terms of the GNU Public License Version 3.
+See [COPYING](COPYING) for license text.

 [dkim]: https://www.validity.com/blog/how-to-explain-dkim-in-plain-english/